This is my answer to the question “How hard is Korean for English speakers?” after three years of learning, including spending time in Korea.

-What does this mean in reality?
-It means you can’t fall over backwards into fluency.
-If you are planning on getting very far in a few months, I’d dedicate at least half a day every day to studying it intensely, with at least an hour of class time a day, plus homework drills.
+What does this rating of “moderately difficult” mean in reality?
+It means that if you are planning on getting very far in learning Korean in a year or so, an average learner should dedicate around two to four hours a day every day to studying it intensely, with at least a few hours of class time a week, plus homework drills.

 How hard the Korean alphabet is: 2/5, “Pretty easy”